Danaus chrysippus © K. Bormpoudaki

 Lepidoptera and the Ecosystem

-Butterflies and moths are indicators of biodiversity and a healthy environment.
+Butterflies and moths are indicators of a healthy environment and biodiversity.
 They are fragile, so they react quickly to environmental changes.
 Therefore, their struggle to survive is a serious warning about the environment.

-For example, pesticides used in agriculture, habitat change, and loss as well as climate change are the biggest threats to lepidoptera today.
-Their habitats have been destroyed on a massive scale, and now patterns of climate and weather are shifting unpredictably in response to pollution of the atmosphere.
+Pesticides used in agriculture, habitat destruction, loss, and climate change are some of the biggest threats to Lepidoptera today.
+Climate and weather patterns are shifting unpredictably in response to pollution of the atmosphere, as their habitats have been destroyed on a massive scale.

 But the disappearance of butterflies is more serious than just a loss of color in the countryside.
-It is said that in the last fifty years, butterfly populations have declined by really high percentages.
-And most importantly, we should know that butterflies are today facing the very real prospect of extinction.
+Butterfly populations have declined by high percentages in the last fifty years, according to reports.
+And most importantly, we should know that butterflies are facing the very real prospect of extinction today.

 Ecology Value